-Occupation: suffrage activist, stockbroker, writer
+Occupation: suffrage activist, stockbroker, businesswoman, writer, presidential candidate

 Known for: candidate for U.S. President; radicalism as a woman suffrage activist; role in a sex scandal involving Henry Ward Beecher

 Also known as: Victoria California Claflin, Victoria Woodhull Martin, "Wicked Woodhull," "Mrs. Satan."
 With her sister Tennessee, "The Queens of Finance."

 - Mother: Roxanna Buckman Claflin, spiritualist and fortune-teller; claimed to be a clairvoyant

 - Father: Reuben Buchman "Buck" Claflin, grist mill operator and con man; known for his traveling medicine show and for his cancer cures as "Dr. R. B. Claflin, American King of Cancers"